ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 |                                       |                  |
 |<--------------- kid_ctx ------------->|<------ kid ----->|
 ~~~~~~~~~~~
-{: #fig-oscore-option title="OSCORE Option." artwork-align="center"}
+{: #fig-oscore-option title="OSCORE Option Value." artwork-align="center"}

 {{fig-oscore-option-kudos}} shows the extended OSCORE Option value encoding, with the second byte of flags also present.
-As defined in {{Section 4.1 of I-D.ietf-core-oscore-key-update}}, the least significant bit d of this byte, when set, indicates that two additional fields are included in the option, following the kid context field (if any).
+As defined in {{Section 4.1 of I-D.ietf-core-oscore-key-update}}, the least significant bit d of this byte, when set, indicates that two additional fields are included in the OSCORE Option value, following the kid context field (if any).

-These two fields, namely x and nonce, are used when running the key update protocol KUDOS defined in {{I-D.ietf-core-oscore-key-update}}, with x specifying the length of the nonce field in bytes as well as the specific behavior to adopt during the KUDOS execution.
+These two fields, namely x and nonce, are used when running the key update protocol KUDOS defined in {{I-D.ietf-core-oscore-key-update}}, with x specifying the length of the nonce field in bytes as well as further information concerning the KUDOS execution in question.

-If the seventh least significant bit z of the x field is set, it indicates that two additional fields are included in the option, following the x and nonce fields.
-These two fields, namely y and old_nonce, are also used when running the key update protocol KUDOS, with y specifying the length of the old_nonce field in bytes.

-{{fig-oscore-option-kudos}} provides the breakdown of the x field, where its four least significant bits form the subfield m, which specifies the size of nonce in bytes, minus 1.
-Also, the figure provides the breakdown of the y field, where its four least significant bits form the subfield w, which specifies the size of old_nonce in bytes, minus 1.
+{{fig-oscore-option-kudos}} provides the breakdown of the x field, where its four least significant bits encode the value m, which specifies the size of nonce in bytes, minus 1.

 ~~~~~~~~~~~
  0 1 2 3 4 5 6 7  8   9   10  11  12  13  14  15 <----- n bytes ----->